What Is Early Fetal Heart Rate Deceleration? (And Why It’s a Good Thing!) - Baby Chick

 What is Early Fetal Heart Rate Deceleration?

 An early fetal heart rate deceleration is a decrease and return of your baby’s heart rate associated with a contraction.
-When you’re in labor, your medical team will monitor your baby’s heart rate to ensure their well-being.
-Fetal heart rates are classified as Category 1 (reassuring), Category 2, and Category 3 (ominous) to help doctors determine necessary interventions.1
+When you’re in labor, your medical team will monitor the fetal heart rate to ensure their well-being.
+Fetal heart rates are classified as Category 1 (reassuring), Category 2, and Category 3 (concerning) to help doctors determine necessary interventions.1

 Computer monitor keeping track of laboring mom's contractions and her baby's heart rate.